PageMenu/PageMenu/README.md

 **Manual Installation**

-The only class required for CAPSPageMenu is located in the CAPSPageMenu folder in the root of this repository as listed below:
+The class file required for CAPSPageMenu is located in the CAPSPageMenu folder in the root of this repository as listed below:

 * <code>CAPSPageMenu.swift<code>